Woman Nabbed Stealing Vehicle From Rockland County Motel After Crash: Police

 Kayla Jones, of the Bronx, was charged with grand larceny on Tuesday, Dec.
-10, after security video showed her, wearing a black sweatshirt and grey pants, get into the car at the Stony Point Budget Inn and drive away on Route 9W, said Lt.
+10, after security video showed a purple-haired woman wearing a black sweatshirt and grey pants, get into the car at the Stony Point Budget Inn and drive away on Route 9W, said Lt.
 Daniel J. Schoales of the Stony Point Police.

 While investigating the incident, Schoales said it was determined that Jones was involved in a single-car accident on the Palisades Interstate Parkway while driving the stolen vehicle.